-October 21, 2021 10:00 a.m.
-(PDT) AVID BIOSERVICES, INC. Dear Fellow Stockholders,
+October 18, 2022 10:00 a.m.
+(PDT) AVID BIOSERVICES, INC. Dear Fellow Stockholders.

-We are pleased to invite you to attend the 2021 annual meeting of stockholders of Avid Bioservices, Inc. to be held at 14191 Myford Road, Tustin, California 92780 on October 21, 2021, at 10:00 A.M.
-(PDT).
+We are pleased to invite you to attend the 2022 annual meeting of stockholders of Avid Bioservices, Inc. to be held on October 18, 2022, at 10:00 A.M.
+(PDT), exclusively online via the internet as a virtual web conference at www.virtualshareholdermeeting.com/CDMO2022.
 The meeting will be held for the following purposes:

-- (1) To elect seven directors to serve on our Board of Directors until our 2022 annual meeting of stockholders, with each director to hold office until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal; - (2) To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending April 30, 2022; - (3) To approve, on an advisory basis, a non-binding resolution approving the compensation of the Company's named executive officers, as described in the Proxy Statement under "Compensation Discussion and Analysis" and "Executive Compensation": - (4) To vote on an amendment to our 2018 Omnibus Incentive Plan to increase the shares reserved thereunder; and - (5) To conduct any other business properly brought before the 2021 annual meeting and any adjournment or postponement thereof.
+- (1) To elect seven directors to serve on our Board of Directors until our 2023 annual meeting of stockholders, with each director to hold office until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal; - (2) To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending April 30, 2023; - (3) To approve, on an advisory basis, a non-binding resolution approving the compensation of the Company's named executive officers, as described in the Proxy Statement under "Compensation Discussion and Analysis" and "Executive Compensation"; - (4) To approve an amendment to our Restated Certificate of Incorporation to limit the liability of certain officers of the Company; and - (5) To conduct any other business properly brought before the 2022 annual meeting and any adjournment or postponement thereof.

-Our Board of Directors has fixed the close of business on August 24, 2021 as the record date for the 2021 annual meeting.
-Only stockholders of record on August 24, 2021 are entitled to notice of and to vote at the 2021 annual meeting.
+Our Board of Directors has fixed the close of business on August 22, 2022 as the record date for the 2022 annual meeting.
+Only stockholders of record on August 22, 2022 are entitled to notice of and to vote at the 2022 annual meeting.
 Further information about voting rights and the matters to be voted upon is presented in the accompanying proxy statement.